zonashi/AI-Infra-Guard/aigdocs/docs/mcp-scan.md

   4. **Remediation Suggestions**: Provide clear security hardening solutions

   ## Strict Judgment Standards
-  - **Default Configuration**: If it's framework default configuration with documentation, do not report
+  - **Default Configuration**: If it's a framework's default configuration with documentation, do not report.
-  - **Test Identifiers**: Do not report those containing test, demo, example, mock keywords
+  - **Test Identifiers**: Do not report items containing keywords like test, demo, example, mock.
-  - **Development Environment**: Do not report configurations clearly used for development debugging
+  - **Development Environment**: Do not report configurations clearly used for development and debugging.
-  - **Correct Implementation**: Do not report authentication implementations that follow security best practices
+  - **Correct Implementation**: Do not report authentication implementations that follow security best practices.
-  - **Permission Verification Project Level Assessment**: If no permission verification exists, assess whether the project information collection indicates an important project (i.e., capable of operating local host or database operations).
-If the project is not important, do not report
+  - **Project-Level Permission Verification Assessment**: If no permission verification exists, assess whether the project's nature indicates it is critical (e.g., capable of operating on the local host or database).
+If the project is not critical, do not report.

   ## Input Data
   Source code path: {{ .CodePath }}